mandx/privie/README.md

 # 🔐 Privie 🔐

-An experimental (and opinionated) CLI utility to manage secrets as part of code, managed with your source control system.
+An experimental (and opinionated, and probably over-engineered) CLI utility to manage secrets as part of code, managed with your source control system.
 This utility is heavily inspired by [`ejson`](https://github.com/Shopify/ejson), and so, it strives to keep all of its benefits, which are:

 > * Secrets can be safely stored in a git repo.
 > * Changes to secrets are auditable on a line-by-line basis with git blame.